 According to Real Estate Agent Robert Joffe, who represented the sellers (the developers who wished to split the Frank Lloyd Wright house down the middle), the new owner intends to preserve and restore the home.
 It sold for its asking price of $2.38 million dollars.

-The Pheonix City Council was slated to vote on the house’s landmark designation tomorrow; however, the vote will probably be delayed in light of the sale.
-As Phoenix City Councilman Sal DiCiccio shared with The Pheonix Business Journal, “The next steps are for me and the Mayor to sit down and get some direction from the purchaser in regards to a long-term vision for the property.”
+The Pheonix City Council was slated to vote on the house's landmark designation tomorrow (a designation which would prevent demolition for the next three years); however, the vote will probably be delayed in light of the sale.
+As Phoenix City Councilman Sal DiCiccio shared with The Pheonix Business Journal, "The next steps are for me and the Mayor to sit down and get some direction from the purchaser in regards to a long-term vision for the property."